chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary/cylinder-with-sharp-interface/cylinder-with-sharp-interface.rst

       end
     end

-* The ``number of particles`` is set to one as we only want one particle.
+* ``number of particles`` is set to one as we only want one particle.

-* The ``stencil order`` is set to 2 as this is the highest order that is compatible with the FEM scheme and it does not lead to Runge instability.
+* ``stencil order`` is set to 2 as this is the highest order that is compatible with the FEM scheme and it does not lead to Runge instability.
 The highest order of stencil compatible with a FEM scheme is defined by the polynomial order of the scheme time the number of dimensions.
 In this case 2.

-* The ``refine mesh inside radius factor`` is set to 0.8.
-This will create a mesh refinement around the particle that avoids having hanging nodes in the calculation and help ensure an adequately fine mesh around the particle.
+* ``refine mesh inside radius factor`` is set to 0.8.
+This will create a mesh refinement around the particle that avoids having hanging nodes in the calculation and helps ensure an adequately fine mesh around the particle.

-* The ``refine mesh outside radius factor`` is set to 1.2.
-This will create a mesh refinement around the particle that avoids having hanging nodes in the calculation and help ensure an adequately fine mesh around the particle.
+* ``refine mesh outside radius factor`` is set to 1.2.
+This will create a mesh refinement around the particle that avoids having hanging nodes in the calculation and helps ensure an adequately fine mesh around the particle.

-* The ``initial refinement`` is set to 0.
+* ``initial refinement`` is set to 0.
 In this case, the initial mesh is small enough to ensure that the mesh around the particle is sufficiently smaller than the particle.
 In this case, it is not necessary to pre-refine the mesh around the particle.

-* The ``integrate motion`` is set to false because we are not interested in the dynamic of the particle as this is a steady case.
+* ``integrate motion`` is set to false because we are not interested in the dynamic of the particle as this is a steady case.

-* The ``assemble Navier-Stokes inside particles`` is set to false because we are not interested in the flow inside of the particle.
+* ``assemble Navier-Stokes inside particles`` is set to false because we are not interested in the flow inside of the particle.

-* The ``position`` Function expression is set to 8;8 as the position of the particle is constant in time, and the center of the particle is at this position.
+* ``position`` Function expression is set to 8;8 as the position of the particle is constant in time, and the center of the particle is at this position.

-* The ``velocity`` Function expression is set to 0;0 as the velocity of the particle is 0 and the case is steady.
+* ``velocity`` Function expression is set to 0;0 as the velocity of the particle is 0 and the case is steady.

 All the other parameters have been set to their default values since they do not play a role in this case.